-Google alerts are great when you are working on a post in the long term; research purposes.
+Google alerts are great when you are working on a post in the long term; for research purposes.
 Say you are interested in writing about the social media trends in Kenya, you can set up a “social media Kenya” alert which sends you an email every time an article is published on the topic.
 Every day, your arsenal is filled without you wasting time scouring the web for info.
 And as such your blog post gets richer by the minute.

 This tool is what you need when you need to tag your post with relevant keywords without a hassle, especially if your post had too much going on (e.g. a collection of news stories).
 Even if you do not pick the tags it suggests, you can get some head-on ideas from it.

 What’s more, it also gives you content recommendations based on what you write.
 These come in the form of pictures you can add to your post to complement the information and related articles you can link to.
 Word of advice though: If you spot a great photo you want for your post on the tool, do not add it directly from Zemanta.
 Instead, click on the link it is sourced from and download it from there, then upload it to your post.
 If you do not do this, the picture will be stored elsewhere on the Web, which is not a good thing any way you look at it.
 Zemata comes as a WordPress plugin or as a Chrome extension.
 The Chrome extension is great since you do not need to install the plugin on all the blogs you run; it pops up on all your dashboards, whether Blogger or WordPress.

 Zemanta (Photo credit: Wikipedia)